 I’ve been a science teacher in mainstream and special education, an Advanced Skills Teacher (AST) and a deputy head in a special school academy.
 I’ve got over twenty years of experience of working with children with learning difficulties, much of that as a member of the senior leadership team.
 When I was appointed deputy head we were in special measures and by the time I left we were a good school (and judged outstanding for leadership!).
 Now I work as a freelance education consultant.

-I have been fortunate to meet and work with many departments and teachers across the authority and further afield doing a variety of things such as:
+I have been fortunate to meet and work with many schools, departments and teachers across the East Midlands (and sometimes further afield) doing a variety of things such as: